"Get down there and eat it!" Joe shoved Daniel to the ground, but the foreign teen kept his mouth shut.

 "El-e-fent," Geil said.

-“No. It’s a tricky word: E-L-E-P-H-A-N-T.” Daniel took the photo out of the frame, flipping it over to look at the back.
-It said “Grandpa” in black ink, but down in the corner, there was a faded penning of “Dad, 2005”.
+"No. It's a tricky word: E-L-E-P-H-A-N-T. "Ph" can make an "f" sound; like "phone", or "photograph"."
+Daniel picked up the picture and turned it over, where he opened the frame to pull the phot out.
+Flipping it over to look at the back, written words read "Grandpa" in black ink, but down in the corner, there was a faded penning of "Dad, 2005".

-“Where’s Daddy’s father, Geil?” he asked, looking at the child.
-Geil didn’t look at him.
+"Where's Daddy's father, Geil?"
+Daniel asked, looking at the child.
+Geil didn't look at him.
 Daniel had to repeat it.

-“I don’t know,” he finally answered.
-Daniel put the photograph back and got up from Geil’s bed, going to his dresser.
-Opening the top drawer, he started sifting through the child’s socks and underwear.
-Grabbing a pair of underwear, Daniel put it in his pants pocket before looking back at Geil.
+"I don't know," he finally answered.
+Daniel put the photograph back into its frame and set it on the table again.
+Then he stood from the bed and went to Geil's dresser.
+Opening the top drawer, he started sifting through the child's socks and underwear.
+Grabbing a pair of underwear, Daniel slipped the pair in to his pants pocket before looking back at Geil.

-“Are you done yet?” he asked, stepping over to look.
-Geil had two more, but he looked like he wasn’t paying attention to it anymore.
-Daniel took the pencil and matched the problems before leaving the room, to his own.
+"Are you done yet?" he asked, stepping over to look.
+Geil had two more, but he looked like he wasn't paying attention to it anymore.
+Daniel took the pencil and drew the last lines before tapping Geil's head with the pencil.
+"Done."

-Daniel looked at Jack, who was looking at him with that typical dad look.
-The teen nodded, turning his gaze to the popcorn that sat between them.
+Daniel looked at Jack, who looked at him.
+The teen nodded and dropped his gaze to the popcorn that sat between them.

 "He had an overdose; they called an ambulance for him."